Khamyang language: Relationship between Khamyang and Nora

-Additionally, it is said by some Tai in India that Nora and Khamyang are identical languages, although according to text, Linguist Stephen Morey has never heard the remaining Khamyang speakers refer to themselves as Nora.
+Additionally, it is said by some Tai in India that Nora and Khamyang are identical languages, although according to the text, Linguist Stephen Morey has never heard the remaining Khamyang speakers refer to themselves as Nora.

 Vitality

 Although the language is critically endangered, it is not yet moribund.
-There has been an attempt to pass the language on to the next generation; Morey writes that in 2001 a meeting of Khamyang elders was held, and the gathered decided to promote the speaking of the language in the village.
-In 2002, Chaw Mihingta began teaching the language to primary school age children.
+There has been an attempt to pass the language on to the next generation; Morey writes that in 2001, a meeting of Khamyang elders was held, and the gathered decided to promote the speaking of the language in the village.
+In 2002, Chaw Mihingta began teaching the language to primary school-age children.
 Every day at around 4 pm, young children at the village primary school began attending Khamyang instruction.
 Their lessons consist of practicing writing numbers, lists of everyday words, short dialogues, and Tai characters.

 Recently, the Endangered Languages Documentation Programme has set up a project to document the Khamyang language.
-It aims to document more of the Khamyang oral literature as well as the available written manuscripts with the aim of being used to "produce textbooks and other language learning materials for revitalizing the use this language by its young native speakers".
+It aims to document more of the Khamyang oral literature as well as the available written manuscripts to be used to "produce textbooks and other language learning materials for revitalizing the use of this language by its young native speakers".